contextlogger/miso/README.md

     changing the API provided by the native Python library, please also modify miso.py accordingly.

-  * README -- this file.
+  * README.md -- this file.

   * src/ -- C++ source for the native library.